 Tin Sulfide (SnS):

 Not only is SnS uniquely suited for photovoltaic energy conversion, it is also abundant enough to be used for terawatts of power generation.
 In addition, good quality SnS films can be fabricated at relatively low temperatures, supporting low-cost manufacturing.
-Photovoltaic modules using the chalcogenide family of materials, which includes SnS, Cadmium Telluride (CdTe), and copper (indium, gallium) (diselenide, disulfide)—CIGS—represent an increasing share of the commercial market (~14% 2009 ).
+Photovoltaic modules using other chalcogenides, including cadmium telluride (CdTe) and copper (indium, gallium) (diselenide, disulfide) — CIGS — represent the vast majority of the commercial thin-film PV market.
 This existing scientific and manufacturing infrastructure allows us to leverage insights from CIGS and CdTe research to improve the efficiency SnS-based devices and will reduce the capital expenditures associated to begin producing SnS-based devices industrially.

 Our work on SnS focuses in three areas: